gphuang/gphuang.github.io/about.md

 permalink: /about/
 ---

-Hey, I am Guangpu, a research scientist working on human speech and language technologies.
+I am Guangpu, a research scientist working on human language technologies.

 My research focuses on studying the parallelism between the human speech production and perception processes to improve the performance of computer based systems.
 I apply the production and perception features in challenging tasks, such as speech inversion, speech recognition, text data augmentation, and language understanding.